Alenko124/mlops-project-Group21/reports/README.md

 Student s232101 led the implementation of code quality standards (M7), implemented profiling and optimization strategies (M12), and set up comprehensive logging and experiment tracking with Weights & Biases (M14).
 He also contributed to unit testing (M16) and pre-commit hook configuration (M18), and partially contributed to the data versioning workflow (M19).
 Beyond these specific modules, this student was instrumental in establishing coding conventions, maintaining consistent git practices, and providing cross-functional support to team members across all project tasks.

 Student s250864 was responsible for implementing the frontend for the API (M26) by creating a Streamlit-based user interface that allows users to upload satellite images and receive predictions.
 This student also completed the full project architecture diagram and updated the documentation (M32), ensuring the README accurately reflected the MLOps pipeline.
 Additionally, student s250864 implemented load testing for the deployed API (M24) and fixed CI/linting issues in the codebase, including corrections to train.py and app.py to ensure smooth continuous integration workflows.

+Student s252848 contributed to the project setup and the core deployment and testing workflow.
+The student helped establish the initial repository structure and development environment, and collaborated with student s253790 on early versions of the training, data, and model scripts.

+The student implemented unit tests for the data pipeline and model construction and set up GitHub Actions CI to run tests automatically.
+The student also developed the FastAPI inference service, deployed it to Google Cloud Run, and added API functionality tests and load testing.
+Finally, the student implemented collection of prediction input-output logs and deployed a drift detection API for data drift monitoring.

 Generative AI tools were used as supportive development aids during the project, to assist with debugging, understanding error messages, and structuring code and documentation.